Everything in an RV depends on the battery to function. Without a properly functioning source of power, an RV loses its status as a hotel on wheels.

 #7 – Stages of a Multi-Stage Charger

-The bulk stage is used when you want to quickly charge a battery from a very low state to about 60-80% charge.
+The bulk stage is used to quickly charge a battery from a very low state to about 60-80% charge.
 The charger does this by giving the battery as much current as it possibly can.

-In the final stage, the float stage, the battery is almost fully charged so the charger changes and maintains a lower voltage.
+In the final stage, the float stage, the battery is almost fully charged, so the charger changes and maintains a lower voltage.
 This lower voltage slowly finishes charging the battery and helps maintain that charge once it reaches 100%.

 #8 – Turning off a Multi-Stage Charger Early